rayasocialmedia/recognition/README.md

     $ rails generate recogintion:install

+And finally, configure your REDIS server connection parameters in: `config/recognition.yml`

 ## Usage

+### Points

 Assuming you have two models User and Post and you want to give users points for the following: